lhedinger/chai-gangster/README.md

 ## Setup

-In order to Gangster to work, you need to be able to run the application locally by invoking it with a js/ts function call.
+In order for Gangster to work, you need to be able to run the application locally by invoking it with a js/ts function call.
 For a simple example with ExpressJS, see [example/expressJs/test](example/expressJs/test/basic.component-test.js).

 Any outbound connections (REST, HTTP, ...) need to be proxied over localhost.